Snowden lawyer sells rights of book to Hollywood

-Edward Snowden's lawyer Anatoly Kucherena has sold film rights to Hollywood Director Oliver stone, who intends to film a political thriller.
-Gil C
+US whistle-blower Edward Snowden's lawyer Anatoly Kucherena has sold film rights of his story to Hollywood Director Oliver Stone, who intends to film a political thriller.

 US whistle-blower Edward Snowden's lawyer Anatoly Kucherena sold the film rights to Hollywood Director Oliver Stone, who intends to film a political thriller.The rights to Mr Kucherena's book have been handed over to the director and producer Moritz Borman, Kucherena told the AFP.
 The pro-Kremlin defense lawyer is completing a story about a whistle-blower with loose ties to Mr Snowden and his experiences.
 Kucherena is one of Russia's most high-profile lawyers, and was one of a select group of public figures to visit Mr Snowden during his stay at Moscow's Sheremetyevo Airport last year.